waltercostamb/features_pipeline/README.md

 or:

-- Allocate a node and run Snakemake directly in the command line, as below.
-Importantly, some of the software used within Snakefile do not run in the standard node.
-They require more memory.
-Therefore, use it in a gpu or fat node.
+- Allocate a node
+- run Snakemake directly in the command line, as below

+Importantly, some of the required software do not run in the standard node, since they require more memory.
+Use gpu or fat.

 ```
-#Allocate a node: gpu or fat
+#Allocate a node
 salloc -p gpu --gres=gpu:1
 salloc -p fat -N 1

 #Activate Snakemake
 source /home/groups/VEO/tools/anaconda3/etc/profile.d/conda.sh && conda activate snakemake_v7.24.0

-#Run snakemake.
-Obs: make sure the feature you want is activated in the Snakfile
+#Run snakemake
 snakemake --use-conda --cores 1 --configfile config.json --snakefile /home/no58rok/features_pipeline/Snakefile
 ```
+## Run specific rules

-To make sure the desired feature is activated in the Snakefile: open Snakefile, uncomment the command line(s) referring to the desired feature, comment the other command lines.
+The default mode of Snakefile is to run all rules.
+If you want to run a specific rule, open Snakefile, uncomment the command line(s) referring to the desired feature(s) and comment the other lines.

-# Example

-As an example on how to run the pipeline, use the files given as input and the config.file.
-Run it in an allocated node or as an sbatch script.

 # Available features

-To activate a feature, go to Snakefile and uncomment the line corresponding to the desired rule.
-Make sure that your genomes are in folder input and that the list of IDs is in file *genomes.txt*.

 ## kmers